HiPERCAM/hipercam/docs/telescope.rst

 which generates a reduce file called :file:`run0076.red` with no bias, flat or dark frame ('none none none') and using a magnitude scale (linear='false') at the end.
-It is very likely, almost certain in fact, that the resultant reduce file will not be right for you, and you will want to adjust it, but this should be a start.
+It is very likely, almost certain in fact, that the resultant reduce file will not be right for you, and you will want to adjust it, but it provides a start to get you going quickly.
 The reduce file is just a text file and is easy to edit.

 Commands mentioned in this section: |genred|.